toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 $$\log \ p_{\theta}(x) \geq ELBO $$

-So the difference between $$ELBO$$ and our evidence is strictly non negative, thus the $$ELBO$$ can never exceed our evidence and is a valid lower bound.
+So the difference between $$ELBO$$ and our evidence is clearly non negative, thus the $$ELBO$$ can never exceed our evidence and is a valid lower bound.

 Now let's look more closely at what is this ELBO.